redpanda-data/redpanda/docs/www/shadow-indexing.md

 When leadership rebalancing occurs, the reconciliation process might stop uploads on one node and start them on another node.

-The reconciliation process is configured with the following parameters in the `redpanda.yaml` file:
+The reconciliation process is configured with the following parameter in the `redpanda.yaml` file: